truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/DatasetsScreensScale.md

 ## Dataset Tree Table

-The datasets tree table lists datasets in an expandable tree structure with the root or parent dataset listed first and all the child datasets nested under it.
+The datasets tree table lists datasets in an expandable hierarchical structure with the root dataset first, which is followed by direct child or non-root parent datasets with their child datasets nested under them.
 {{< expand "Click Here for More Information" "v" >}}
-Click anywhere on the dataset to expand the row and reveal each level of nested datasets or zvols.
+Click on any root or non-root parent dataset to expand the tree table.
+Click on any dataset to select it and display the dataset widgets for that dataset.

 ![DatasetsScreenTreeTableExpanded](/images/SCALE/22.12/DatasetsScreenTreeTableExpanded.png "Dataset Tree Table")

-The information included in the table includes storage space used and available for that dataset, the encryption status (locked, unlocked or unencrypted), and the roll of that dataset (system dataset, share, virtual machine, or application using it).
+The table includes storage space used and available for that dataset, encryption status (locked, unlocked, or unencrypted), and the role of that dataset or what service uses it (i.e., the system dataset, a share, virtual machine, or application).

+### Tree Table Encryption

+{{< include file="/_includes/EncryptionIconsSCALE.md" type="page" >}}

+### Tree Table Roles
+Dataset tree table roles are represented by icons.
+Hover over the icons to view the description or icon label.
-Roles in the dataset tree are represented by icons.
+Roles in the dataset tree correspond to the **[Roles widget](#roles-widget)**.
-An activity spinner displays for datasets when a task is executing.
+A dataset with an active task include an activity spinner when that task is in progress.

 | Role | Icon | Description |
 |------|------|-------------|